Explore

 Behind the Build

-Take a look at the process behind the new sculptural exhibition in the video Of the Earth: Behind the Build.
+Take a look at the process behind the sculptural exhibition in the video Of the Earth: Behind the Build.
 Hear artist Olga Ziemska’s insights into how the exhibition was created and learn about the materials and ideas that inform her work.
-Then, plan a visit to see Of the Earth, set in the beautiful tree-filled landscapes at the Arboretum.

 Frequently Asked Questions